 A great local spot that makes fresh pastries and breakfast sandwiches.

 They serve breakfast including a wider variety of items, such as bagels with smoked salmon, and French toast.

 For LunchCoral Sands Beach Bar

-A vibrant spot right on the pink-sand beach, serving American-style cuisine in the open air, where you can listen to the sounds of the ocean.
+A vibrant spot right on the pink-sand beach, serving American-style cuisine in the open air, listen to the sounds of the ocean.

 Enjoy a lobster quesadilla while taking in the views of the pink-sand beach from your seat at this hillside venue.

 This is where many celebrities stop to lunch on items like club sandwiches, seafood salads, conch fritters, Cobb salads and spring rolls.

 Always a favorite, Pink Sands is known for ambiance and cuisine.
 Enjoy the indoor or fresh-air patio dining.